Ninjosh26/OS-Project/hello_world/README.md

     mov sp, 0x7c00      ; Stack grows downwards from where we are loaded in memory
 ```

 Now that we have these set up, we can write a function to print a string to the screen.
 We can do this by defining a function `puts` that prints the screen at location `ds:si`.
-Since we will need to continuously go through each character of the string, we will need to increase `si`. `ax` will also be necessary for printing the character, so that register will be used as well.
+Since we will need to continuously go through each character of the string, we will need to increase `si`. `ax` and `bx` will also be necessary for printing the character, so those registers will be used as well.
 Since we are using these registers, we need to save their values on the stack on the start to ensure that their state can be returned at the end.

 ```assembly
 ;